Vancouver Island Wedding Planners & Coordinators

 What should I ask a wedding planner before booking?

-Ask about their experience with your venue type, how many weddings they handle per season, what is included in their packages, their backup plan if they are unavailable, and how they handle vendor recommendations.
+Ask about their experience with your venue type, how many weddings they take on per season, what's included in their packages, what happens if they're unavailable, and how they handle vendor recommendations.

 Final thoughts

-Whether you want full-service planning or just someone to run the day,
+Whether you go full-service or just want someone to run the day,

-hiring the right support means you actually get to enjoy your wedding.
+the right planner means you actually get to be present for your own wedding.